 MSC/VLR Testing (Server Emulation)

-Our E Interface application provide an E Interface protocol test tool that can be used to simulate an SMS-GMSC’s E interface to determine the SMS processing capacity and performance of client MSC/VLR nodes.
+Our E Interface application can be used to simulate an SMS-GMSC’s E interface to determine the SMS processing capacity and performance of client MSC/VLR nodes.
 The E Interface application allows users to validate MSC/VLR performance and capacity in a realistic network environment, replicating the deployment configuration.
 Execute timed chains of test events to forward messages to subscribers that may or may not be reachable, simulating real-world subscriber activity.

 Multiple GMSC nodes can be instantiated on a single server, each with scalable subscriber loads and transaction rates.
 In this mode, up to 1000 independent SMS-GMSC nodes may be simultaneously simulated.
 The nodes are fully independent and their subscriber configurations may also be independent, overlap, or be duplicated.